filecoin-project/filecoin-docs/docs/store/lotus/switch-networks.md

 Alternatively, you can also [export your wallets](send-and-receive-fil.md) and [export the chain](chain-snapshots.md) for later re-import.
 :::

-## Rebuild and install Lotus on the branch
+## Rebuild and install Lotus on the right branch

 Find which Lotus branch or release corresponds to the desired network in the [Networks dashboard](https://networks.filecoin.io).